-From football to managing a racing team, these are the games to install on your iOS devices.
+From football to managing a racing team, these are the best sport-related games to install on your iOS device.

-Early cracks at football management on iPad felt like cut-down takes on PC titles, but Football Manager Touch 2018 is the real deal.
-It’s a hugely comprehensive and involved game where you take control of your favourite team, watch matches, and headbutt the desk when your defenders inexplicably forget how to play football during the 89th minute.
+Early cracks at football management on iPad felt like cut-down takes on PC equivalents, but Football Manager 2020 Touch is the real deal.
+Close to the desktop release, it's a comprehensive, involved game where you take control of your favourite team, watch matches, and headbutt the desk when your defenders inexplicably forget how to play during the 89th minute.

 Motorsport Management Mobile